pvcraven/2017_web_security/source/final/tyler/index.rst

 		console.log(rob.minExpectedDeadlift()); // prints 1000;

-In ES6, one can also create static methods so that a default version can be used instead of having to create an instance of the class to use the function, and getters and setters can be used directly within a class:
+In ES6, one can also create static methods so that a default version can be used instead of having to create an instance of the class to use the function;
+getters and setters can be used directly within a class as well:

 	.. code-block:: javascript
 		:caption: getters and setters